Botanical and Supplements

-As we discussed in the section on Amino Acid Therapy, the only way to address the underlying neurotransmitter imbalances associated with Parkinson’s disease is to take the proper balance of L-dopa in conjunction with 5-HTP, L-tyrosine, L-cysteine and necessary cofactors to restore optimal neurotransmitter function.
-Every single person requires a unique combination of nutrients to fully address their unique underlying imbalances and eliminate their symptoms.
+As we discussed in the section on Amino Acid Therapy, the only way to address the underlying neurotransmitter imbalances associated with Parkinson’s disease-like RND symptoms is to take the proper balance of L-dopa in conjunction with 5-HTP, L-tyrosine, L-cysteine and necessary cofactors to restore optimal neurotransmitter function.
+Every single person requires a unique combination of nutrients to fully address their unique underlying imbalances and eliminate their PD-like RND symptoms.

 This can only be accomplished by working with a provider trained in the proper use of amino acid therapy and is imperative for long term success.
 Please contact us to get started.

 Certain B-vitamins are known to play a role in the initiation and progression of Parkinson’s disease.
 There is a close link between the toxic amino acid homocysteine and cardiovascular disease as well as a variety of neurological and psychiatric disorders, including Parkinson’s disease.
 In addition, the medical use of L-DOPA can also lead to depletion of folate and vitamin B6 and elevated homocysteine.
 Homocysteine levels are closely linked to folate, vitamin B6 and vitamin B12, so supplementation with these B-vitamins is warranted to lower homocysteine levels and keep them within normal limits.